nikitavoloboev/data/work/finding-work/interviews.md

 [Your ultimate guide to interview preparation](http://adilet.org/blog/your-ultimate-guide-to-interview-preparation/) is an amazing guide that covers pretty much everything you need to know to prepare & pass a technical interview.

+[CodeSandbox](https://codesandbox.io/) is a great platform for conducting live coding interviews for free.

 ## Notes

 - [Never think that a job interview is a one-way interview.
 At least, personally, I always am interviewing the potential team as well.
 No, you don't have all the control as the interviewer.](https://twitter.com/jessfraz/status/989878115710263297)